 It is a good step for the first-time homebuyer who is just testing the water and isn’t ready to jump in.
-Getting a pre-qualified introduce you to a various mortgage option.
+Getting pre-qualified introduce you to various mortgage option.
 However, the pre-qualification process isn’t a sure thing because the lender will not take a strong review of your financial situation.
 It will only be based on the information provided.

 A pre-approval process tells the lender that you are highly committed to getting a mortgage.

-Receiving a pre-approved means that the lenders have gone through your financial situation, such as a strong review of your credit history, income, assets, debts.
+Receiving a pre-approved means that the lenders have gone through your financial situation, such as a strong review of your credit history, income, assets, and debts.
 They will go through every single detail of your financial circumstances.